 The bounty of local produce from Mama Bird Farms and Sweet Earth farms on San Juan Island provide us with vegetables, greens, and edible flowers.

-Executive Chef Ryan is constantly sourcing out new producers.
-Here’s some of the local purveyors in our current menu:
+The culinary team is constantly sourcing out new producers.
+Here’s some of our trusted local purveyors: